divasatanica/auto-rebuild-dll-plugin/README.md

 }
 ```

+With this plugin, you can just remove the `DllReferencePlugin` in the config.
+I'll push an example directory later.

 #### TODO

 Now we just judge whether the dependencies had been upgraded by its `package.json` version identifier and it's not accurate enough.
 The identifier like `\^1.2.3` means a version range instead of an exact version so we have to look for a better way.

+Watch mode is not supported now (maybe supported later), because we consider using this plugin in building not in developing period.